fahimabarveen/Terraform-Demo/TerraformCode/Lab2/README.md

-Certainly!
-Let's break down Terraform variables and their usage:

 1. **Definition of Terraform Variables:**
    - **Terraform variables** act as placeholders in your Terraform configuration files.
    - They allow you to parameterize values, making your configurations more flexible and reusable.